Performing Cataract Surgery

 When selecting the new lens, called an intraocular lens (IOL), surgeons have literally thousands of different IOL designs and powers from which to choose.

-1. Set both eyes for distance or for near vision.
+1. Set eye for distance vision, or for near vision.

 Pros: